 What Investigators Found In The Hotel Room

-When Whitney Houston checked into her Beverly Hilton suite in February 2012, she was prepared to attend both the annual pre-Grammy party hosted by Clive Davis on Feb.
-11 and the awards the next day.
+When Whitney Houston checked into her Beverly Hilton suite in February 2012, she was prepared to attend both the annual pre-Grammy party hosted by Clive Davis on February 11 and the awards the following day.
 Her family later revealed that she had once again been using cocaine.

 One day before attending the pre-party, Houston had a premonition.
 She found her 18-year-old daughter, Bobbi Kristina Brown, asleep in her bathtub and saved her from drowning.
 As Houston’s goddaughter Brandi Boyd revealed, mere moments could have cost the 18-year-old her life.

 “Whitney said that God told her to go and check on Krissi,” said Boyd.
 “Her mother literally was her savior.
 If my godmother had not walked in that bathroom the very second she did, Krissi would have died.”

 In a macabre turn of events, Whitney Houston died the next day and was found with a “bloody purge coming from her nose.”
 The 42-page coroner’s report would be published on March 22, 2012, and revealed Whitney Houston’s cause of death to be “drowning and effects of atherosclerotic heart disease and cocaine use.”

 The coroner’s office also explained that she was found in a water-filled bathtub with the faucets turned off.
 Drug paraphernalia was scattered about the bathroom, including a “small spoon with a white crystal like substance in it and a rolled-up piece of white paper.”